-Suicide Prevention Information
+Suicide Awareness Information

 It has been reported that 22 veterans die by suicide (the preferred phrase, not committed